melbuddhi/shreyas.github.io/README.md

 This repository is home to the code for my website "shreyas.site", which I am building to showcase all things design in my life.

 The code is very basic right now as you can see in 'docs/index.html'.
-As and when I start building elements into it, they will be pointed out on this README.md file.
+As and when I start building elements into it, they will be pointed out on this 'README.md' file.
+Please keep in mind, I don't explain the code - but only (what I believe are) the design elements.

 Elements of 'shreyas.site'
 --------------------------